 #EspressoMonday Episode Nr.19

-How much does a WordPress website cost or how much do I charge for it?
+How much does a website cost or how much do I charge for WordPress website?

 Every Monday is a great day because of #EspressoMonday, but today’s episode is much more special because we have Brent Weaver of Ugurus to address our question of the day.
 So before you get lost in the discussion, let’s get some espresso down our throat to complete this awesome Monday ritual and start the week right.

 As already indicated in our title and headline, we will delve into another common question or dilemma faced by web designers.
+How much does a website cost?
 The question might often be asked by those who are still starting in the freelance world of web design.
 On the other hand, it can also be the dilemma of those who’ve been in the business for quite some time but still struggling about pricing, especially when faced with clients who want a much cheaper website.